Scuba Diving in Sabah

 Scuba Diving in Sabah is well on the way towards becoming one of the major attractions enjoyed by both local and foreign tourists alike.
 Divers travel from as far a thousand of miles away to experience the magical wonders of underwater charm.
 Sabah, part of the Malaysian Borneo, has proven to be a hotspot for marine bio-diversity, a major plus point for scuba divers looking to admire up-close and personal the sea’s various creatures.

 Sabah boast several dive sites all around the island.
 Some of these are highly acclaimed and regarded amongst scuba diving enthusiasts, with their blue waters, coral reefs and atolls.
 From diving with sea turtles in Sipadan Island to the pristine reefs and hammerhead sharks of Layang Layang, you’ll find whatever floats your boat in Sabah.
 And yet, there are still dive spots that have not been fully explored yet, all waiting for you to uncover.
-Spectacular opportunities for an amazing dives are abound!
+Spectacular opportunities for an amazing dives and liveabroads are abound!

 This tiny oceanic island has been acclaimed as the crown jewel of diving in Malaysia, and with good reason.
 Located 35km south of Semporna (less than an hour away), the island boasts a large variety of sea creatures and marine bio-diversity.
 Sipadan is blessed with a natural location which puts it smack in the middle of the richest marine habitat in the world, at the heart of the Indo-Pacific basin.
 The list of attractions are quite staggering, with more than 3000 species of fishes and hundreds of coral species.
 The island also boast unusually large numbers of turtles, which gather here to mate and nest.
 Sipadan boasts several dive points worth checking out, such as Barracuda Point, South Point, as well as the Turtle Bomb, and underwater cave with a labyrinth of tunnels which contains skeletal remains of disoriented turtles.